Barbara Gilmour: The cheese presses

-Most sources, e.g. Dobie state that "Barbara's Gilmours cheese press can still be seen today at The Hill", however the cheese press here is dated 1760 and she died in 1732.
+Most sources, e.g. Dobie state that "Barbara's Gilmours cheese press can still be seen today at The Hill", however the cheese press there is dated 1760 and she died in 1732.
 The design of the press, with a heavy lintel stone having a screwed shaft passing through it attached to a frame, allowed the dead weight of the stone to be lowered onto the cheese progressively, improving the overall drainage of the whey and the firming up of the curd.

 Another stone at the farm may represent the remains a primitive cheese press.
 It is an expertly carved trough with various holes, grooves and three vertical sides.
 The groove running horizontally along the back may have helped support a wooden frame above the trough.
 It may have been re-used for a different purpose at a later date and is unlikely to have been part of the 1760 press.